 TIP: You can also insert a plug-in by using the Cmd-P keyboard shortcut.
-This option is actually preferable since it opens a "Quick plugin finder" window that allows you to search for a particular plugin by name.
+This option is actually preferable since it opens a "Quick plugin finder" window that allows you to search for a particular plugin by part or all of its name.
 Click here for more information.

 As soon as you select a plugin block (or double-click on it), Gig Performer opens the editor window for that plugin, allowing you to alter the sound.
-(You can disable the opening on selection action with an option in the Preferences dialog.)
+(You can disable the "open on selection action" with an option in the Preferences dialog.)
 Let's start with a Hammond organ plugin.
-For this example, we have selected "C3 Blues" from
+For this example, we have selected "C3 Blues" from Native Instruments' Kontakt 5 Player (you can choose your favorite).
+Its editor window is shown below: